akspa0/WhisperBite/productBrief.md

 *   **Error Handling:** Implement try-except blocks for pipeline steps, model loading, and file operations.
 Log errors clearly.
 *   **Dependencies:** Manage Python dependencies strictly in `requirements.txt`.
 *   **License:** Consider the licenses of all used components (Pyannote.audio: MIT, specific models may vary but `pyannote/speaker-diarization-3.1` is MIT).
-*   **NEW: Whisper Model Size & Performance:** `openai/whisper-large-v3` is large.
-Document potential for high memory/VRAM usage and slower processing on CPU.
-Suggest GPU usage.
-Consider `accelerate` library for faster model loading.
-*   **NEW: Word Timestamps:** Reliability and availability of word timestamps can vary slightly between `transformers` versions or Whisper model implementations.
-Default to requesting them but note it as potentially optional or best-effort.
-*   **NEW: Transcription Language Detection:** While Whisper auto-detects language, providing a hint via `--transcription-language` can improve accuracy for ambiguous audio or specific needs.